lordelph/bootstrap-wizard-bundle/README.md

 Twitter Bootstrap Wizard
 ============================

+This bundle provides the <a href="https://github.com/VinceG/twitter-bootstrap-wizard">Bootstrap Wizard</a> in Symfony friendly form.
+The bundle itself is an adaptation of <a href="https://github.com/javihgil/bootstrap-wizard-bundle">javihgil/bootstrap-wizard-bundle</a>, this fork is simply more to date.

 This Twitter Bootstrap plugin builds a wizard using a formatted tabbable structure.
 It allows to build a wizard functionality using buttons to go through the different wizard steps and using events allows to hook into each step individually.

 <a href="http://vadimg.com/twitter-bootstrap-wizard-example/" target="_blank">Website & Demo</a>